Blog Nutrition Edamame Side Effects: Is Too Much Of It Bad For You?

 • Sesame seeds for garnish (optional)

-• Process the mixture for about 1 ½ minutes until it is well blended only stopping to scrape down the base and sides of the bowl as needed.
+• Process the mixture for approximately 1 ½ minutes until it is well blended, only stopping to scrape down the base and sides of the bowl as required.

-• Now add the cilantro and continue pressing for about a minute until all the herbs are well blended in the mixture and it turns smooth.
-Stop to scrape down the bowl as necessary.
+• Add the cilantro and continue pressing for approximately 1 minute until all the herbs are well blended in the mixture and it turns smooth.
+Stop to scrape down the bowl as needed.

-• Place half the edamame in the food processor plus 2 tablespoons of water and process for about a minute.
-After scraping down the bowl, add the remaining edamame and continue processing for 1 or 2 more minutes until the humus is thick and smooth.
+• Place half the edamame in the food processor plus 2 tablespoons of water and process for approximately 1 minute.
+After scraping down the bowl, add the remaining edamame and continue processing for 1 to 2 more minutes until the hummus is thick and smooth.

-• Taste then blend in additional salt if the humus has not yet attained the desired taste.
+• Taste then blend in additional salt if the hummus has not yet reached the desired taste.

-• Scrape the humus onto a small serving bowl then lightly drizzle the olive oil over the top.
+• Scrape the hummus into a small serving bowl and lightly drizzle the olive oil over the top.

 • 2 cups uncooked quinoa